 Short Answer - It's all about the Amps, not about the C-Rating

 Using a battery’s C rating alone to determine if it can work for your gun is not enough as it’s only half the equation.
 The other half is how many mAh the battery has.
-These two together (mAh and C rating) determine how many Amps the battery can push.
-Because Titans carry about twice the mAh of the average airsoft LiPo and have about half the C rating, they can push on average the same Amps, and still offer 2x the capacity, so you get 2x the shots with the same power.
+These two together (mAh and C rating) determine how many Amps output the battery can push.
+Because Titan Battery Packs carry about twice the mAh of the average Airsoft LiPo and have about half the C rating, they can push on average the same Amps output, and still offer 2x the capacity, so you get 2x the shots with the same power.

 **FULL NERD WARNING**

 - C rating measures how fast a battery can discharge its energy.

 - The higher the C rating - the faster the power can leave the battery to turn motors, power a light bulb, etc.

 - Some electronics can use batteries with lower C ratings (most flashlights, radios, etc.) while others need high C rating batteries (electric vehicles, drones, etc.).

 - A very low C rating battery (like a standard Alkaline AA) is like a bottle of syrup.
 The bottle might be full (like a fully charged battery), but it can’t empty very quickly because the syrup is so thick.
 This is okay for an alarm clock that will empty the battery over many months, but not okay for starting a car.
 A very high C rating battery is like a bottle of water with no lid, you can tip it over and empty the whole bottle (like a fully charged battery) in a few seconds.
 This allows high power electric motors to turn quickly.